 Commercial Landlords Face Difficult Decisions as Closures Spur Tenants to Seek Rent Relief

 As Maryland, the District of Columbia, and Virginia approach the two-month mark of mandatory business closures, the shockwaves from the COVID-19 pandemic are being felt by the entire economy.
 Although the plight of tenants has captured the headlines, commercial landlords also find themselves facing difficult decisions—often squeezed between tenants whose operations are shuttered and their own obligations to mortgage lenders.
-Evictions have been precluded by government orders (residential-only, in Maryland), and local courts are not open to hear cases or issuing judgments for failure to pay rent.
+Evictions have been precluded by government orders, and local courts are not open to hear cases or issuing judgments for failure to pay rent.
 However, there is nothing to suggest that a failure to pay rent now cannot be a proper basis for an eviction later on.
 Some public interest groups are actually pushing for legislation that would relieve rent obligations altogether, but as it stands there is no legislation that would suspend a tenant’s monetary obligations under a lease.